Select Window Systems Logo Link

 Next, measure the height inside the door frame.
 Again, keep the tape taut and measure from the floor to inside the door frame.
 Take two measurements on the left and right corners of the frame and choose the longest of the two measurements in millimetres.

 Remember, you can always plane and sand a door down to fit an opening, but you can't make a door bigger to accommodate a gap.
 If the floor or lintel is not perfectly horizontal or level, the door can be 'shaped' down to the gap.
-You may need some small steps or a chair to make these measurements.
+You may need to take some small steps or use a chair to make these measurements.
 The standard height of doors in the UK is 6'6" or 1981mm, but some may be longer than this.

 Measure the door frame